Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 - actors:user, trusted-list server

-- pre-condition: no selections were made
+- pre-condition: the program started properly

 - acceptance criteria: the program shows the selected list of all the elements of a specific criteria